tm-jay-lorenzo/literal-vibes/README.md

-# Directory: vibe-coding-agent

-# File: README.md

-## 🎤 Vibe Coding Agent
+# 🎤 Vibe Coding Agent

 A fun and creative way to code — using your voice as a rap or song.
 This project lets you record sung or rapped input, judge its musicality and relevance to coding, and only pass it to a coding agent (like Cursor or Copilot) if it's approved.